Parsi New Year in India | History, Wishes, Date, Traditions [2026]

 Ismaili Muslims celebrate Navroz to mark the beginning of spring and a New Year.
 In Islam, Navroz is a time for spiritual and physical rejuvenation.

-Navroz is the day when the whole family gathers in Iran and Persian-speaking countries.
+In Iran and Persian-speaking countries, Navroz is the day when the whole family gathers.
 The celebration to start the new year with joy and hope is called Tahvil-i Sal.

 What is Navroz Mubarak?

 Navroz (Nowruz) commemorates the Iranian and Persian New Year.
-It’s the celebration of the beginning of spring.
-Equinoxes mark the day.
+It celebrates the beginning of spring, and the Equinoxes mark the day.

 On this day, the sun crosses the celestial equator.
 Navroz means a new day and is also known as Jamshed-i-Nowruz in India.